HTTP-log-monitoring-console/core/README.md

 ```
 mvn clean install
 ```
-The application's jar (core-1.0-snapshot.jar) is built in the /target folder of the project's root folder.
+The application's jar (httpMonitoringApp.jar) is built in the /target folder of the project's root folder; I have copied the latest version over to the /artefacts folder.

 ### Running tests